cea-hpc/pdwfs/README.md

 ### Using Spack

-pdwfs and its dependencies (even Go) can be installed with the package manager [Spack](https://spack.io).
+pdwfs and its dependencies (Redis and Go) can be installed with the package manager [Spack](https://spack.io).

+NOTE: at the time of this writing, the latest Spack release (v0.12.1) does not have the Redis package, it is only available in the develop branch.
+Still, the Redis package python file can easily be copy-pasted in your Spack installation.

 A Spack package for pdwfs is not yet available in Spack upstream repository, but is available [here](https://github.com/cea-hpc/pdwfs/releases/download/v0.2.0/pdwfs-spack.py).